secwexen/security-playbooks/playbooks/privilege-escalation/privileged-service-abuse.md

 Do not delete or modify the service, executable, logs, or other relevant evidence before required evidence preservation and appropriate authorization have been considered.

 ## Related Detection Rules

-No dedicated windows-service detection rule is currently available in the repository.

 ## Related Playbooks